The Babbler Clade

 Zosterops Overview

 The white-eyes propensity to speciate has also created a confused biogeographic picture.
 White-eyes have gone wild in invading new areas and forming new species.
 Sometimes, the same island has been invaded by more than one lineage in a short amount of time.
-Islands that seemed to be populated by two or more closely related white-eyes in a single invasion that then split are now known to have undergone two or more invasions.
+Islands that seemed to be populated by two or more closely related white-eyes in a single invasion that then split are now known to have undergone two or more independent invasions.
 Nearby islands don't necessarily contain closely related white-eyes, even when they have been considered conspecific.
+The diversity of white-eyes can be quite bewildering.

-We still lack a good, complete phylogeny of the white-eyes.
-Moyle et al. (2009a) and Cox (2013) come closest.
-Moyle et al. focus on the eastern white-eyes, while Cox concentrates on the African white-eyes.
-Unfortunately, the basal portions of their phylogenetic trees are somewhat incongruent (e.g., where should the Silvereye Z. lateralis go?).
-This may be partially due to the rapid speciation the white-eyes have undergone, resulting in many short and poorly resolved internodes.
-I think the subclades are more reliable than their overall arrangement.
+Until recently, we lacked a good, mostly complete phylogeny of the white-eyes.
+Earlier versions of TiF relied on Moyle et al. (2009a) and Cox (2013) come closest.
+Moyle et al. focuse on the eastern white-eyes, while Cox concentrated on the African white-eyes.
+Unfortunately, the basal portions of their phylogenetic trees were somewhat incongruent (e.g., where should the Silvereye Z. lateralis go?).
+Things started to change with the appearance of Cai et al. (2019).
+More recently, the UCE study by Oliveros et al. (2021) and the sequel by Vinciguerra et al. (2022) provided a solid and mostly complete phylogeny of the white-eyes.

 East Indian Clade: The hypothesized East Indian clade includes the atriceps and chloris superspecies.
 Given that some white-eyes thought to be closely related have turned out to be not so close, it wouldn't be surprising to find that some of the species tenetatively placed in this clade don't belong here.
 Indeed, the Ashy-bellied White-eye, Zosterops citrinella, was thought to belong to the chloris superspecies, but Moyle et al. (2009a) placed it elsewhere.
 I've included some species of uncertain affinities as basal members.
 Some of them are thought to be close to the atriceps clade.